minkymorgan/bytefreq/README.md

 - Produces human readable Frequency counts of the patterns/masks in your data.
 - Reports a true random example of a mask, using Reservoir Sampling.
 - Handles complex json nesting, including unrolling arrays.
-- Byte frequency reports supports Unicode, as well as control characts like LF / CR
+- Byte frequency reports supports Unicode, plus the non-printable control characters you need for DQ studies, like LF / CR

 I highly suggest you pre-parse complex csv using a decent parser, and pass clean pipe delimited values to this program.
 Also - this program expects a header for tabular data. (note: If there are ragged columns, this will probably error presently)